 By taking time off school for holidays parents are encouraging their child to fail.
 Cheap holidays will reduce the academic achievement of your child.
 Our "attendance matters" booklet which is on the school website gives further details regarding attendance including penalty notices.

 HOMEWORK

 All pupils will be expected to do homework.
 The amount set will be appropriate to the age and different needs of pupils.
+Some may be set via on-line learning platforms.

 EXPECTATIONS